 Don't forget that in BrightSpace, you can set the calendar to display as a list, in order to view a list of the assignments for each month or week.

 Know what the items below mean or refer to.
 Examples are given in parentheses to remind you how some of the selections that we studied fit some of the categories, but you should be able to name and discuss other examples we have discussed since midterm. although maybe we discussed some shortly before midterm, too.
 Boldface items below are ones that involve works we studied since midterm.
 You may have the opportunity to discuss the oral reports in section II or III.

-Know titles and authors of the four novels you studied for this course.
+Know titles and authors of the five novels you studied for this course.

 Cautionary tale (satirized in Silverstein poem "Sarah Sylvia Cynthia Stout...")

 Lyric poems (poems that don't tell a story)

 Narrative poems, including ballads ("John Henry" is an example in the anthology, and "Kemp Owyne")

 Folktale or fairy tale

 Literary fairy tale